ROAD & GRAVEL

 Which components are important for my road bike?

-For a long time rim brakes had been the standard choice for road bikes.
+For a long time, rim brakes had been the standard choice for road bikes.
 That changed: now road bike riders prefer disc brakes.
-They can show their advantages not only when the ground is wet, they also make it possible to measure the braking power more precisely.
+They can show their advantages not only when the ground is wet, but they also make it possible to measure the braking power more precisely.
 And there is even more: they offer to choose a wider range of wheels and wider tyres.
-For example, the PARALANE allows a tyre clearance of up to 35mm.

 Classic road bikes impressed with their slick thin tyres.
 Who is checking out modern road bike models can easily see that they are mounted with wider tyres.
 25mm to 28mm even can be found on the fastest race bikes.
 With wider tyres you can use lower pressure and you will ride more comfortably.
 Who is from time to time riding above gravel roads or in the fields, can even mount wider tyres (28mm - 30mm): they roll on streets comparable to narrower models but are more puncture-resistant.
 They are even able to handle off-road terrain.
 If you want to ride every forest road and small trails without worrying about it, you get all freedom with tyres of 30 to 40mm.